lriggs/arrow/docs/source/developers/java/building.rst

   Settings > Build, Execution, Deployment > Compiler > Java Compiler and disable "Use '--release' option for cross-compilation (Java 9 and later)".
 Otherwise you will get an error like "package sun.misc does not exist".
-* You may want to disable error-prone entirely if it gives spurious warnings (disable both error-prone profiles in the Maven tool window and "Reload All Maven Projects").
 * If using IntelliJ's Maven integration to build, you may need to change ``<fork>`` to ``false`` in the pom.xml files due to an `IntelliJ bug
   <https://youtrack.jetbrains.com/issue/IDEA-278903>`__.